 South African-born pianist Nico de Villiers is a coach, accompanist and researcher based in London.
 He holds degrees from the Royal Scottish Academy of Music and Drama, the University of Michigan, as well as the Guildhall School of Music and Drama.

-Nico worked as vocal coach at various institutions including the University of Michigan in Ann Arbor, Michigan, USA, Trinity Laban Conservatory, Royal College of Music, and the Guildhall School of Music and Drama in London, UK.
-Masterclasses and Workshops include institutions such as the Birmingham Conservatory (UK), Kungliga Musikhögskolan in Stockholm, Sweden, the Universities of Stellenbosch, Pretoria and the Free State, South Africa.
+Nico worked as vocal coach at various institutions including: the University of Michigan in Ann Arbor, Michigan, USA; Trinity Laban Conservatory, Royal College of Music and the Guildhall School of Music and Drama in London, UK.
+Masterclasses and workshops include institutions such as: Florida State University, Tallahassee, Florida, University of Portland, Portland, Oregon (USA); the Birmingham Conservatory (UK); Kungliga Musikhögskolan in Stockholm, Sweden; and the Universities of Stellenbosch, Pretoria and the Free State, South Africa.
 He has been on the faculty of various summer programmes including the Oxenfoord Summer Programme in Scotland, the Abingdon Summer School of Solo Singers, Aderley International Music School in England, the American Institute of Musical Studies in Graz, Austria, and the International Music Academy in Pilsen, Czech Republic.
 Nico is currently a coach on the vocal faculty of the Guildhall School of Music and Drama.

-At the moment Nico is in the final stages of his doctoral candidacy at the Guildhall School of Music and Drama focusing on the songs of Richard Hageman.
+Nico recently completed his PhD research at the Guildhall School of Music and Drama focusing on the songs of Richard Hageman.
 In 2011 Nico founded the Richard Hageman Society (RHS) to focus scholarship and research into the work and life of this Dutch-born American composer.
-As director of the RHS Nico opened the Richard Hageman Aqueduct as well as unveiled a memorial plaque at Hageman’s birthplace in Leeuwarden, the Netherlands.
+As director of the RHS Nico opened the Richard Hageman Aqueduct as well as unveiling a memorial plaque at Hageman’s birthplace in Leeuwarden, the Netherlands.
 Nico widely performed Hageman’s songs, curated exhibitions of the RHS archives, and presented various lecture recitals and presentations at conferences and symposiums in the UK, the USA, and the Netherlands.

 For further information regarding Nico’s activities, please visit www.nicodevilliers.com